amalboughnim-academic/amalboughnim-academic.github.io/_teachings/social-networks-m2.md

 we have access to, how we form opinions, the spread of disease, labour market outcomes, and even friendship formation.
 This course provides a rigorous yet accessible introduction to network theory, with a strong empirical component using Python and NetworkX.
-Designed by Prof. Nicolas Carayol, the course was entrusted to me fully as lecturer in 2026, after three years as teaching assistant.
+The course is designed by **Prof. Nicolas Carayol**.

 This section is designed for students with **no prior programming experience** — the first lab session introduces Python from scratch before moving into